 Tony: Married her high school sweetheart, Anthony.
 Nice name.

-One episode had two Leroy Jethros in it, as Gibbs was named after a childhood friend of his father's.
+One episode had two Leroy Jethros in it, as Gibbs was named after a childhood friend of his father.

 The New Adventures of Old Christine: The premise is an aversion of this trope.
 In addition to Old Christine and New Christine, there's also Richard and his son, Ritchie.
+In the pilot, Ritchie is also referred to as Little Richard and Richard Jr. to distinguish between himself and his father, and New Christine offers to let Old Christine call her Christine 2 or Chrissy so there would be less confusion.
 Old Christine's maiden and married surnames sound very similar, which is pointed out in the episode when she decides to change her surname to the hyphenated hybrid "Kimball-Campbell."
 And there is an episode when she tries to get back together with an ex-boyfriend Burton only to discover he has a new girlfriend, Christine, who Old Christine dubs "Pretty Christine."

-Newhart: "I'm Larry, this is my brother Daryl, and this is my other brother Daryl."
+Newhart: "I'm Larry, this is my brother Darryl, and this is my other brother Darryl."

 The New Statesman: One episode features a crony of Alan's named Piers, the same as his regular-cast sidekick/flunky.
 "Ah.
 It appears we have two Piers."

 NYC 22: Aversion used for a throwaway gag in the pilot.
-Rookie officer Tonya Sanchez has trouble finding her locker because there's at least two other Officer Sanchezes in her precinct.
+Rookie officer Tonya Sanchez has trouble finding her locker because there are at least two other Officer Sanchezes in her precinct.
 Played straight among the main cast, however.

 Erin's first name is actually Kelly, the same as Kelly Kapoor, who initially attempts to use it to her advantage in flirting with Charles Miner.
 Erin quickly volunteers to go by her middle name and the matter is never brought up again.